-Further, as required by the UAE Federal Decree Law No. (32) of 2021, we report that:
+Further, as required by the UAE Federal Law No. (32) of 2021, we report that:

-- Except for the possible effects of the matters described in the Basis for Disclaimer of Opinion paragraph above, the Group has maintained proper books of account; - We have sought and, except for the possible effects of the matters described in the Basis for Disclaimer of Opinion paragraph above, obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit; - The consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Law no. (32) of 2021, and the Group's Articles of Association; - The matters described in the Basis for Disclaimer of Opinion paragraph above, in our opinion, may have an adverse effect on the functioning of the Group; - The Board of Driector's office remained vacant from October 1, 2021.
-During this tenure, there was no active employee and no authorized signatrories were available to represent the Group. - Due to the fact discussed above; Directors' report was not prepared. - Based on the information that has been made available to us and to the best of our knowledge and belief, except for the matter discussed above and in Note (9), nothing has come to our attention which casues us to believe that the Group has contravened during the financial year ended December 31, 2022 any of the applicable provisions of the UAE Federal Decree Law No. (32) of 2021 or of its Articles of Association which would materially affect its activities or its financial position as at December 31, 2022.
+- Except for the possible effects of the matters described in the Basis for Disclaimer of Opinion paragraph above, the Group has maintained proper books of account; - We have sought and, except for the possible effects of the matters described in the Basis for Disclaimer of Opinion paragraph above, obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit; - The consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Law no. (32) of 2021, and the Group's Articles of Association; - The matters described in the Basis for Disclaimer of Opinion paragraph above, in our opinion, may have an adverse effect on the functioning of the Group; - New Board of Directors were appointed consisting of total 7 no. of individuals and certified by the Securities and Commodities Authority (SCA) on August 11, 2023. - Based on the information that has been made available to us and to the best of our knowledge and belief, except for the matter discussed above, nothing has come to our attention which casues us to believe that the Group has contravened during the financial year ended December 31, 2023 any of the applicable provisions of the UAE Federal Law No. (32) of 2021 or of its Articles of Association which would materially affect its activities or its financial position as at December 31, 2023.